Making compost for a beautiful garden is fairly simple. Even small gardens can have a neat little compost bin tucked in a corner.

 What NOT to put in your composter:

-I actually prefer tossing them on top of garden beds, they will keep most cats at bay while still moist, once the sun has dried them out they no longer act as a deterrent to the cats.
+I actually prefer tossing the fresh citrus peels on top of garden beds, they will keep most cats at bay while still moist, once the sun has dried them out they no longer act as a deterrent to the cats.

 see what compost can do for your flowers, works great in veggie gardens too!